 The IRC will be charged on the basis of the chargeable journey time spent by a relevant TOC's trains on HS1.
 The chargeable journey time does not take into account any time scheduled in the Working Timetable for stopping at a Station.
 This is consistent with the approach of not imposing IRC on the use of the Stations by TOCs.

 Volume risk in respect of the IRC rests with the Infrastructure Manager.
 As part of its strategy to manage this risk, the Infrastructure Manager may introduce schemes granting discounts, with reference to specific traffic flows, to encourage the use of HS1 as permitted by paragraph 6 of schedule 3 of the Rail Regulations 2016.
-Annex 3 of this Network Statement contains the final discount policy.
+Annex 3 of this Network Statement contains the current discount policy.

 Implementation

-The IRC per train per minute is £125.38 (April 2024 prices) subject to indexation.
-Indexation is applied semi-annually based on changes in the retail price index.
+The IRC per train per minute is £129.66 from March 2025 to August 2025 (based on the RPI at February 2025).
+Indexation is applied semi-annually based on changes in the retail price index (RPI) for February and August.
 This is the maximum IRC permitted to be charged under the Secretary of State's charging framework established under the Rail Regulations 2016.
 For each service group, the IRC per train per minute is multiplied by the chargeable journey time of a train, a discount factor (catering for any applicable discount) and an indexation factor.
 The resulting figure is then multiplied by the number of timetabled trains in the service group for the relevant period which gives the IRC to be paid by the relevant TOC in respect of that period and service group.
-Indexation is applied semi-annually based on changes in the retail price index.

 The number of chargeable minutes per train to be used in the calculation of IRC will be specified by service group in the Framework Track Access Agreement or the Track Access Agreement for the relevant TOC.
-Total trains for each period will be calculated on the basis of the timetabled paths for the relevant period (as set out in the New Working Timetable (as defined in Part D of the HS1 Network Code) together with any services operated pursuant to a Train Operator Variation (as defined in Part D of the HS1 Network Code)) and not the actual paths used.
-The recovered charge will be adjusted annually to take account of the number of additional services operated by a TOC as a result of Train Operator Variations less any scheduled services which could not be operated by that TOC:
+Total trains for each period will be calculated on the basis of the timetabled paths for the relevant period, as set out in the New Working Timetable (as defined in Part D of the HS1 Network Code) together with any services operated pursuant to a Train Operator Variation (as defined in Part D of the HS1 Network Code), and not the actual paths used.
+The recovered charge will be adjusted on an interim basis throughout the year to take account of the number of additional services operated by a TOC as a result of Train Operator Variations less any scheduled services which could not be operated by that TOC:

-(i) due to a restriction of use;
+(i) due to an HS1 or Competent Authority restriction of use;

-(ii) as a result of a Suspension Notice (as defined in the HS1 Passenger Access Terms) being served by the TOC; or
+(ii) as a result of a Suspension Notice (as defined in the Passenger Access Terms) being served by the TOC; or